Access County Services

 Food

-Federally funded food assistance program SNAP (Supplemental Nutrition Assistance Program) in California, also known as food stamp
+Federally funded food assistance program SNAP (Supplemental Nutrition Assistance Program) in California, also known as food stamps.

 Supplemental nutrition program for pregnant and post-partum women, infants, and children up to age 5 in families whose gross income is less than 185 percent of the federal poverty level.